 Where to stay in Corniglia

 For those who are looking for a quiet place to stay in Cinque Terre, this is the right place.
-There are a few high-quality hotels in Corniglia, all with amazing sea views and free private parking: Hotels in Corniglia.
+There are a few high-quality hotels, with amazing sea views and free private parking: Hotels in Corniglia.
 There are also some really nice Airbnbs and Guest Houses with great location near the hiking paths.
 We have selected the best alternatives for you: Bed & Breakfasts in Corniglia.